Working together for the lakes we all love.

+New Hampshire is home to approximately 1,000 lakes and ponds—some of the cleanest and healthiest lakes in the country.
+However, in many of our lakes, there has been a downward trend in water quality over recent years.
 What happens on your property affects the lake—whether you live along the lake or miles from it.
-Our LakeSmart Lake-Friendly Living Program will help you ensure future generations inherit a lake with a healthy future.
-Become Lakesmart.
+Our LakeSmart Lake-Friendly Living Program helps ensure future generations inherit a lake with a healthy future.

 There are approximately 90 lakes and rivers in New Hampshire infested with invasive species.
 Invasive species are organisms that thrive in an area where they did not evolve naturally and cause harm to the environment, economy, or people.

 Advocate for the future of New Hampshire lakes